Phil Banks

 Provide clear, actionable evidence of the return on investment (ROI) for farmers using Halter.
 By quantifying improvements in mating season performance, we aimed to build trust and showcase the tangible benefits of integrating Halter into their operations.

-Real-time visibility into key mating metrics
+Real-time visibility into mating metrics

 Pre-mating cycling and fertility insights are critical to ensuring a successful mating season.